HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 #### Key frame selection

-Once a video is split into shots - each shot having one or more representative frames (key frames)
+Once a video is split into shots - each shot is assigned one or more representative frames (key frames)

 Methods:

 - **first frame**
 - **middle frame**
 - **fixed n** - select n-th frame
-- **centroid frame** - select frame whose distance to all other frames in shot is minimized.
+- **centroid frame** - select frame whose *distance* to all other frames in shot is minimized.

 These key frames can be used during retrieval.

 ### Semantic Gap

-Computers cant identify whats in the image.
+Computers can't identify whats in the image.
 They can identify low-level features.
 Our semantic understanding of the image cannot be accurately modelled using low-level features.
 This is the semantic gap.